Bali Romantic Guide

 About an hour from Denaspar, you can find the Tirta Empul Temple, where water purification rituals take place.
 This is a truly unique activity and one that made our time in Bali very memorable.
 The Temple is built on a bubbling spring connected to the Pakerisan River, and the Balinese have been using it to cleanse and purify spiritually for over a thousand years.

 There are thirteen fountains here, and legend has it that these are infused with magical qualities by Hindu god Indra.
 Again, we got there early – 7 am – as there’s something about crowds that dilutes the romance!
 We bathed in the waters and moved through the showers of each fountain one by one, saying a little prayer and rinsing ourselves in the flowing water as the ritual dictates.
 There were even little fish inside the pool, which was a pleasant surprise!

 Although we had a lovely time performing the ritual as best we could discern it (with guidance from a friendly local!), there’s no pressure to perform it… as always, you’re free as a bird here in Bali.

 Pure indulgence at Karsa Spa, Ubud

-Ubud is a wonderful place, and seems to be one of Bali’s favoured spots despite there being no beach.
+Ubud is a wonderful place and seems to be one of Bali’s favored spots despite there being no beach.
 We had heard about Karsa Spa from a fellow traveler, so we booked in on rest day to recuperate from trekking.
 We thought it will be one of those romantic things to do in Bali that will make this trip unforgettable.

 Another thing we heard about (but didn’t get a chance to do) was a sensual massage class by The Art of Touch.
 These guys teach you techniques aimed at increasing intimacy and relaxation as a couple.
 It’s on our list for next time!